Last Updated on Saturday, 10 September 2011 15:20

 Maha Guru Adityo Hanafi

-He brought harimau pencak silat to the fore front of the martial arts world spreading the message across France, England, Spain, America and Africa.
+Guru de-Bordes brought Harimau Silat to the forefront of the martial arts world spreading the message across France, England, Spain, America and Africa.
+The lineage and tribal adat (customs) continues with senior instructors around the world.

 Guru Scott McQuaid with one of his students, Pesilat Ian Llewellyn

-The Minangkabau warriors are now found all over the earth, not through ethnic or native blood ties, but through a message that is an art form that continues to grow.
+The Minangkabau warriors are now found in each corner of the earth, not just through ethnic or native blood ties, but through a message that is the art form.

 Click on the image for a full-scale version.